ianyh/Amethyst/README.md

 brew cask install amethyst
 ```

-Note: that Amethyst now is only supported on OS X 10.12+.
+Note: that Amethyst now is only supported on macOS 10.12+.

 Using Amethyst
 ==============